Bernard Freyberg, 1st Baron Freyberg: Early life

 The youngest of five children, all boys, Freyberg was born at 8 Dynevor Road, Richmond, Surrey, to James Freyberg and his second wife, Julia (née Hamilton) was of partial Austrian-German descent.
 He moved to New Zealand with his parents at the age of two.

 He attended Wellington College from 1897 to 1904.
 A strong swimmer, he won the New Zealand 100-yards championship in 1906 and 1910.

-In 1911, Freyberg was Second Lieutenant serving in C Company of the Hauraki Regiment.
+Freyberg joined the New Zealand Territorial Army, and in 1911 was a Second Lieutenant serving in C Company of the Hauraki Regiment.
 This company was based at Annandale, near Morrinsville, and during this time Freyberg served as locum for a local dentist.
 On 18 January 1912, Freyberg was gazetted into the 6th Hauraki Regiment.
 Freyberg later resigned and moved to Levin.

-Freyberg left New Zealand in March 1914 for California.
+In March 1914 Freyberg left New Zealand for California.
 A 1942 Life magazine article claimed that Freyberg went to San Francisco and Mexico around this time, and was a captain under Pancho Villa during the Mexican Revolution.
-Upon hearing of the outbreak of the war in Europe in August 1914, he travelled to Britain via Los Angeles (where he won a swimming competition) and New York (where he won a prizefight), to earn money to cross the United States and the Atlantic.
+Upon hearing of the outbreak of the First World War in August 1914, he travelled to Britain via Los Angeles (where he won a swimming competition) and New York (where he won a prizefight), to earn money to cross the United States and the Atlantic.
 Recent research indicates, however, that Freyberg never went to Mexico, that he spent most of his time in California as an oil field official living in Coalinga, that he left for the war by train from San Francisco and that he created the Mexico myth about himself shortly after arriving in Britain by spinning a yarn to a New Zealand journalist, perhaps hoping that some active service might help to secure a commission in the British forces.

 First World War

+Freyberg with Sub Lieutenant Rupert Brooke at Lemnos, 1915.

 Immediately on the outbreak of the First World War Freyberg went to England and volunteered for service.
 G. S. Richardson arranged for him to join the 7th "Hood" Battalion of the Royal Naval Brigade, and he was on the Belgian front in September 1914.
 In late 1914 Freyberg met Winston Churchill, then First Lord of the Admiralty, and persuaded him to grant him a Royal Naval Volunteer Reserve commission in the 'Hood' Battalion, part of the 2nd (Royal Naval) Brigade of the newly constituted Royal Naval Division.

 In April 1915 Freyberg became involved in the Dardanelles campaign.
 On the night of 24 April, during the initial landings by Allied troops following the failed naval attempt to force the straits by sea, Freyberg volunteered to swim ashore in the Gulf of Saros.
 Once ashore, he began lighting flares so as to distract the defending Turkish forces from the real landings taking place at Gallipoli.
-Despite coming under heavy Turkish fire, he returned safely from this outing and received the Distinguished Service Order (DSO).
+Despite coming under heavy Turkish fire, he returned safely from this outing and was appointed a Companion of the Distinguished Service Order (DSO).
 He received serious wounds on several occasions and left the peninsula when his division evacuated in January 1916.